Hs-14/Emotion_Detection/README.md

 ## How to use?
-Download the data.rar file from the drive link and extract it to the same folder as of main.py file After extracting run main.py using IDLE, the program will run detecting the emotions.
-Get recommende To play the recommended music press 'P' and to stop the music enter stop in IDLE.
+Download the data.rar file from the drive link and extract it to the same folder as of main.py file After extracting run main.py using Python, the program will run detecting the emotions.
+To play the recommended music press 'P' and to stop the music enter stop in Terminal.

 Drive link : https://drive.google.com/file/d/1EVJGU710bxcRkjwK1yamrxtaKEIbrfdN/view?usp=sharing